vygr/ChrysaLisp/STATUS.md

 I decide to change the 'sys_mem 'realloc to not trash r6-r7.
-Thoughts on this are that if your going to end up doing the memory copy then the 2 registers push/pop is no big deal, but the functions that use this can benefit from having there iterators held in registers and not stack variables and that is a far better situation.
+Thoughts on this are that if your going to end up doing the memory copy then the 2 registers push/pop is no big deal, but the functions that use this can benefit from having there iterators held in registers and not stack variables and that's a far better situation.

 ------